Analytics | April 1, 2021

 All employers will have a method for communicating to all staff, so ensure that the message is clear; for anyone using/visiting the website at home to access the site via this URL (www.example.co.uk/staff/).

-By asking employees to use this designated URL and parameter, it limits the inflation of traffic, however, it is likely that employees will forget from time to time – whether that’s after 30 days of its first use or after their cache has been cleared, therefore, it isn’t entirely perfect.
-But it’s the easiest to implement and most straightforward.
+By asking employees to use this designated URL and parameter, it limits the inflation of traffic.
+However, it is likely that employees will forget from time to time – whether that’s after 30 days of its first use or after their cache has been cleared.
+Therefore, it isn’t entirely perfect, but it’s the easiest to implement and most straightforward if you want to exclude traffic from your analytics data.